Jihanvall/face-detection-app/README.md

 It detects faces in images and videos easily!

 ## 🚀 Features
-✅ Automatically detects faces in images & videos 📸
+✅ Automatically detects faces in images
 ✅ Uses **OpenCV** for image processing 🧠
 ✅ Can be run using **Docker** 🐳
 ✅ Lightweight and easy to use 💡